france-is/TWLFix-CFW/README.md

 # TWLFix-CFW+
-Code comments and redesigned icon added by frances
+Code enhancements and redesigned icon added by frances

 Uninstall the stock TWL apps, to allow system to reinstall them from CDN